diwashrestha/diwashrestha/content/posts/Tourism_Nepal.md

 ![](/images/tourist_arrival.gif)
 ### Conclusion

-In this blog I showed the interactive visualization made with ggplot2 and plotly.
+In this blog I showed the interactive visualization made with [ggplot2](https://ggplot2.tidyverse.org/) and [plotly](https://plot.ly/r/) using the [scraped data](/posts/scraping_data_with_r/).
 I also made the animation showing the number of tourist arrival based on country from 2013 to 2017.

 Feel free to send to me your feedback and suggestions regarding this post!